julianvollmer/node-websockets/doc/server.md

 The `WebSocketServer` class handles multiple WebSocket connections.
 It uses internally `WebSocketUpgrade` for the http upgrade process and `WebSocket` for parsing and reading WebSocket frames.
+The class itself is a `Writable` stream which can write streams to all connected sockets.

 ### new WebSocketServer([options])